Brothers and sisters of the road - do you wave?

 No hard and fast rules exist for waving to other motorcycle riders.
 Years ago waving was not only acceptable it was quite natural.
 Just a fellow member in the small club of motorcycle riding.
 Today with so many bikers on the road and motorcycle ownership at an all-time high waving to a fellow rider feels passé.

 That's not to say no one waves anymore.
 Indeed they do especially the old timers who've been riding for decades and considered to be founding members of the riding community.
 Though if you're new or clearly someone who just bought a crotch rocket to look cool, they'll know.
-They always do.

-The Peace Sign
+The Peace Sign Motorcycle Wave

-The Faux Left Turn
+The Faux Left Turn Motorcycle Wave

-The Faux Right Turn
+The Faux Right Turn Motorcycle Wave

-Like its cousin, Faux Left Turn, the Faux Right Turn is indeed the technically and lawfully correct method to indicate a planned right turn.
-This wave is not all that popular in the riding community because it's so much cooler and rippin' to do one of the above.
-Most people who do this are beginner riders just excited or perhaps rather nervous to be out in traffic on their rides.
+Like its cousin Faux Left Turn, the Faux Right Turn indeed announces the technically and lawfully correct method for a planned right turn.
+The Faux Right Turn biker wave sits low on the popularity scale of biker waves in the riding community because it's so much cooler and rippin' to do one of the above.
+Beginner riders represent most people who use the Faux Right Turn wave either out of excitement or perhaps nervousness to be out in traffic on their new bike.

 Or you may have just woken the rider from a MotoGP day-dream and you'll get a more pronounced wave as if they've just come off the track and now acknowledging the crowd.

-Actual Right Handed Waves
+Actual Right Handed Motorcycle Wave